 - Offer ice chips

-- Have cat seen by vet as soon as you suspect dehydration
+- Have the cat seen by vet as soon as you suspect dehydration

-If your cat is dehydrated therefore, it is higlhy suggested to have him/her checked by the vet to rule out any diseases.
-Some cats may simply not drink enough, a water fountain can do wonders in these cases.
+If your cat is dehydrated, it is highly suggested that you have him/her checked by the vet to rule out any diseases.
+Some cats may simply not drink enough, so a water fountain can do wonders in these cases.